user00000001/tesrasdk-ts/README.md

 ## Contributing

-Contributors are welcome to the `tesra-ts-sdk`.
+Contributors are welcome to the `tesrasdk-ts`.
 Before beginning, please take a look at our [contributing guidelines](CONTRIBUTING.md).
-You can open an issue by [clicking here](https://github.com/TesraSupernet/tesra-ts-sdk/issues/new).
+You can open an issue by [clicking here](https://github.com/TesraSupernet/tesrasdk-ts/issues/new).

 If you have any issues getting setup, open an issue or reach out in the [Tersa Discord](https://discordapp.com/invite/4TQujHj).